SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 ## Measurement Request

 Device capability to send an updated set of measurements on user request.
 This can be usefully for devices, that send measurements infrequently.
-The button "Get measurements" will appear in the tab _Measurements_ when clicking on _More_ in the top right, if the fragment `c8y_MeasurementRequestOperation` is a supported operation.

 The following fragments are related to the extended device capability with a remark if they are required for the capability to work: